tonyho/app-framework-binder/doc/afb-plugin-writing.md

 	   .v1= {				/* fills the v1 field of the union when AFB_PLUGIN_VERSION_1 */
-	      .prefix= "tictactoe",		/* the API name (or plugin name or prefix) */ .info= "Sample tac-tac-toe game",	/* short description of of the plugin */ .verbs = plugin_verbs		/* the array describing the verbs of the API */ }
+	      .prefix= "tictactoe",		/* the API name (or plugin name or prefix) */ .info= "Sample tac-tac-toe game",	/* short description of of the plugin */ .methods = plugin_methods		/* the array describing the methods of the API */ }
 	};

 The structure **plugin_description** describes the plugin.
-It declares the type and version of the plugin, its name, a description and a list of its verbs.
+It declares the type and version of the plugin, its name, a short description and its methods list.

-The list of verbs is an array of structures describing the verbs and terminated by a marker: a verb whose name is NULL.
+The list of methods is an array of structures describing the methods and terminated by a NULL marker.

-The description of the verbs for this version is made of 4 fields:
+In version one of afb-damon plugin, a method description contains 4 fields:

-- the name of the verbs,
+- the name of the method,

 - the session management flags,

-- the implementation function to be call for the verb,
+- the implementation function to be call for the method,

 - a short description.

-The structure describing verbs is defined as follows:
+The structure describing methods is defined as follows:

 	/*
-	 * Description of one verb of the API provided by the plugin
+	 * Description of one method of the API provided by the plugin
 	 * This enumeration is valid for plugins of type 1
 	 */
-	struct AFB_verb_desc_v1
+	struct AFB_method_desc_v1
 	{
-	       const char *name;                       /* name of the verb */ enum AFB_session_v1 session;            /* authorisation and session requirements of the verb */ void (*callback)(struct afb_req req);   /* callback function implementing the verb */ const char *info;                       /* textual description of the verb */ };
+	       const char *name;                       /* name of the method */ enum AFB_session_v1 session;            /* authorisation and session requirements of the method */ void (*callback)(struct afb_req req);   /* callback function implementing the method */ const char *info;                       /* textual description of the method */ };

 For technical reasons, the enumeration **enum AFB_session_v1** is not exactly an